Faster, Higher, Stronger, Healthier: The importance of Sports Massage Therapy!

 “I am always right up there with my knowledge thanks to our curriculum at Vicars,” she says.
 “What I learn is exactly what I am teaching students.”
 She’s the go-to person at her clinic for questions about particular approaches or treatment modality for clients because of her up-to-date knowledge.

-While research on sports massage and its physiological benefits lags far behind the field’s burgeoning popularity, all three RMTs passionately endorse its benefits to athletic wellbeing that they have observed and experienced.
+While research on sports massage and its physiological benefits lags far behind the field’s burgeoning popularity, all three RMTs passionately endorse the benefits to athletic wellbeing that they have observed and experienced.
 And their passion directly benefits Vicars students.

 “The quality of education at Vicars is second to none, largely because the instructors are passionate about what they do,” says Marci.
 “That’s easy to convey to students and that leads to a level of education where we expect the best from students.”